fossas/spectrometer/README.md

 your output against your preset policies.

 **NOTE** If leaked, your FOSSA API key can grant an attacker access to your FOSSA projects, and should be kept secret.
-For this reason, we reccommend supplying the API key with the environment variable, especially in a shared environment like a CI/CD server.
+For this reason, we recommend supplying the API key with the environment variable, especially in a shared environment like a CI/CD server.